aws/aws-cdk-rfcs/text/0340-firehose-l2.md

 is a service for fully-managed delivery of real-time streaming data to storage services such as Amazon S3, Amazon Redshift, Amazon Elasticsearch, Splunk, or any custom HTTP endpoint or third-party services such as Datadog, Dynatrace, LogicMonitor, MongoDB, New Relic, and Sumo Logic.

+Kinesis Data Firehose delivery streams are distinguished from Kinesis data streams in their models of consumtpion.
+Whereas consumers read from a data stream by actively pulling data from the stream, a delivery stream pushes data to its destination on a regular cadence.
+This means that data streams are intended to have consumers that do on-demand processing, like AWS Lambda or Amazon EC2.
+On the other hand, delivery streams are intended to have destinations that are sources for offline processing and analytics, such as Amazon S3 and Amazon Redshift.

 This module is part of the [AWS Cloud Development Kit](https://github.com/aws/aws-cdk) project.
-It allows you to create Kinesis Data Firehose delivery streams.
+It allows you to define Kinesis Data Firehose delivery streams.

-## Creating a Delivery Stream
+## Defining a Delivery Stream

-In order to create a Delivery Stream, you must specify a destination.
+In order to define a Delivery Stream, you must specify a destination.
 An S3 bucket can be used as a destination.
 More supported destinations are covered [below](#destinations).

 ```ts